notima/businessObjectAdapters/fortnoxAdapter/README.md

 #### OAuth2 authentication

+OAuth2 clients can now be added using

+	fortnox:add-oauth-client [options] [orgNo]

 With OAuth2 authentication you'll first need an authorization code.
 See [Fortnox4J CLI Guide](https://github.com/notima/fortnox4j) on how to get one.

 	fortnox:add-client orgNo authorizationCode